Research projects

-As a principle, the research activities of the chair are material-related as well as process-related.
+As a principle, the research activities are material- and process-related.
 Being an engineering discipline, the mineral processing subject is characterized by its reference to applications of industrial relevance.
 Therefore, the subject is driven by an applied research, making use of the results obtained from fundamental research.
-Research is both experimental and theoretical.
+Our research is both experimental and theoretical.

 Current projects